Grafton Street: A Walk Through Dublin’s Shops & Parks

 8.The Gaiety Theater

-If there's one thing I take seriously, it's donuts.
 Next to the Gaiety is The Rolling Donut.
 This is the starting point for the Delicious Donut Tour of Dublin.
-This is really what you came to Dublin for right?
-Sugary heaven.
+I won't judge you if do it.
+Your dentist might though.
+A slightly healthier tour is the Dublin Walking Food Tour.

 10.St Stephen's Green